luftreich/blog_source/source/_posts/2014-06-27-fix-data-connection-for-nexus-5-hammerhead-on-android-4-dot-4-4-kitkat.markdown

 I've put the complete vendor binaries as well as gapps and `apns-conf.xml` in this [git repo][repo].

-{% img center /images/data-activate.png %}
+{% img center /images/data-activate.png 540 960 %}
-{% img center /images/about-phone.png %}
+{% img center /images/about-phone.png 540 960 %}

+## UPDATE (Jun 28, 2014)

+To be able to sign the added vendor apks properly, I've added corresponding `Android.mk` in each proprietary directory.
+Also, `TimeService.apk` from qcom should override the one from gapps.

 [build]: https://source.android.com/source/build-numbers.html